Prospect Park (Brooklyn): Late 19th century

 Prospect Park became widely used after its opening, and many sports were hosted there.
 By the late 19th century, archery was among the most popular sports being practiced on the Long Meadow, and up to 100 groups would convene on the Long Meadow to play croquet on weekend afternoons.
 During winters, people practiced "ice baseball" on the lake.
 Ice skating was also a common sport, and was frequently practiced on the lake during the winter.
 Because picnicking was banned in Central Park, and generally disapproved-of in many other parks in Manhattan, Prospect Park became a popular picnic spot.
 However, this also resulted in litter, and by 1881, The New York Times was receiving complaints about a lack of cleanliness in the park.

 No new structures were constructed in Prospect Park until 1882, when a utilitarian brick stable was constructed on the park's western side.
 The same year, Brooklyn mayor Seth Low did not reappoint Stranahan or the other commissioners, a change that neither Stranahan nor the other commissioners actively opposed.
 Stranahan, for his part, was becoming more engaged in other Brooklyn concerns.
 The action, however, did signal a change in the style of park management, which grew to embrace neoclassicism.

 Simultaneously during the 1880s, the quality of Prospect Park had declined through overuse and a corresponding lack of maintenance.
 After Brooklyn Mayor Alfred C. Chapin walked through the park in 1888, he requested that $100,000 be allocated for improvements.
 Subsequently, the Brooklyn Parks Commission embarked on a $200,000 program to restore the park.
 It repaved many of the walkways and drives, as well as replanted flora.
+Ornate gateways were added to the Ocean Parkway and Willink Plaza entrances.
 The commission also proposed purchasing the land around the Mount Prospect Reservoir, northeast of modern-day Prospect Park, which had been excluded from the final plan for the park.
 Instead, this space was developed as the Brooklyn Museum in the 1890s, followed by the Brooklyn Central Library and Brooklyn Botanic Garden in the early 20th century.
 The reservoir was filled in, and along with Mount Prospect Hill, became the separate Mount Prospect Park in 1940.